sarahsakordaniels/anagram-api/README.md

 I created two models, Anagram and Word.
 Anagram has the attribute of “key”, a word split into all letters and sorted alphabetically.
 Any word containing this set of letters is stored under this key.
 Anagrams have many words, and words belong to anagrams.

 + Ex.
 The word “taco” is will have the key “acot”.
 When the word “coat” is added to the database, it would also be stored under the key “acot”.

+When first presented with this problem, I thought to implement logic that would take in a word parameter and search the entire database for other words that contain the same letters.
+However, this would be inefficient and take long time given a full dictionary database.
+With the user in mind, a more prompt result is delivered with the anagram key + word model.

 ## Using the API & Endpoints
 A browser running localhost:3000 can be used for all GET requests.